pajtai/todo.yaml/README.md

 - `columns: importance` Option to track importance via a number
 - `columns: notes` Option to add notes to items

+To sort by two columns on them one after another.
+For example to sort by Due Date and Importance, click on Importance first and then Due Date.

 ### Try it

 ```shell